 Air freshener with natural scents for your car

 Instead of purchasing an air freshener for your car, you can concoct one in your own kitchen.
 Choose a graphic of your choosing and cut two copies, then paste them to a hard board or carton cut in the same design.
 On both sides add 10 drops of essential oil of your choosing and let dry.
 Perforate the design at the top and loop a small piece of string or yarn through it.
 Hang it in your car and add more oil when needed.

 Brewed natural scents

 If you’re looking for an alternative to going hands-on, also try brewing up some natural scents.
 In a small boil bring some water to a boil.
 When at a full boil, add one or more of the following: cinnamon sticks, vanilla extract, whole cloves, lemon or orange skins, coffee beans.
 Pour into a small decorative pot and place throughout the rooms you want to freshen.
 Once cool, you can reheat or replenish the brew.

 Orange and clove scentser

-To cover your home in a fresh and revitalizing scent that takes advantage of two of the most sweet-smelling elements, you should try your hand at an orange and clover scentser.
+To cover your home in fresh and revitalizing natural scents that take advantage of two of the most sweet-smelling elements, you should try your hand at an orange and clover scentser.
 Simply puncture the whole orange with the cloves, making sure the needle end of the clove is well embedded.
 Place in a small bowl throughout your home.
 This can create a pleasant scent that last days or even weeks.